Golf Coach / Instructor Biographies

 Ed Adams is a Teaching Professional who first joined the Morton Golf coaching team in 2012.
 Prior to joining the team, Ed spent 10 years as Tournament Director of PGA Tour and LPGA Tour events.
 There, he had the opportunity to meet and talk frequently with many of the tour players.
 He brings that wealth of knowledge gained from those experiences about the game and how to play like a professional.

-• Shaun Barnes, PGA Professional
+• Chris Bitticks, PGA Professional

-• Mike Duhamel, NCIG Director of High Performance Golf
+• Mike Duhamel, NCIG- Director of High-Performance Golf

 Mike Duhamel is a PGA/LPGA Tour Performance Coach and Class A Canadian PGA Member, who’s professional playing and coaching experience spans over 20 years.
 His expertise is holistic performance coaching and covers all areas of golf including putting, short game, and full swing.
+Mike is a sought-after coach, consultant, and speaker.

 • Will Harvey, Teaching Professional